rmsk2/6502profiler/README.md

      verifyall: Run all tests
 ```

 `6502profiler` expects an installed `acme` macro assembler for most of the functionality it implements.
+Its location can be configured
+through the `AcmeBinary` configuration entry.

 ## The `profile` command